hamsternz/MMCM_GPSDO/README.md

-The control loop is woefully engineered, and the size of all the registers has been (not) optimized for coding simplicity, and all the constants are emperically derived, but it works as advertised.
+The control loop is woefully engineered, and the size of all the registers has been (not) optimized for coding simplicity, and all the constants are empirically derived, but it works as advertised.

 Plenty of room for experiment and improvement.